The Beth Daley Impact Fund FellowshipTweet

 - Assisting with various requests from members of the media.

-- Helping maintain our media and supporter databases.
+- Helping maintain our media databases.

 Required Application Materials: Applicants should send a cover letter, resume, college transcript (a copy or unofficial transcript is fine), a writing sample, and two (2) letters of recommendation.